 - You have the right to ask to restrict uses or disclosures of your information for treatment, payment, or health care operations.
 You also have the right to ask to restrict disclosures to family members or to others who are involved in your health care or payment for your health care.
 The Claims Administrator may also have policies on dependent access that authorize your dependents to request certain restrictions.
 Please note that while the Claims Administrator will try to honor your request and will permit requests consistent with the Claims Administrator's policies, the Claims Administrator is not required to agree to any restriction. - You have the right to ask to receive confidential communications of information in a different manner or at a different place (for example, by sending information to a P.O.
 Box instead of your home address).
 The Claims Administrator will accommodate reasonable requests where a disclosure of all or part of your health information otherwise could endanger you.
 In certain circumstances, the Claims Administrator will accept your verbal request to receive confidential communications, however; the Claims Administrator may also require you confirm your request in writing.
 In addition, any requests to modify or cancel a previous confidential communication request must be made in writing.
-Mail your request to the address listed below. - You have the right to see and obtain a copy of certain health information the Claims request that the Claims Administrator send a copy of your health information in an electronic format to you.
+Mail your request to the address listed below. - You have the right to see and obtain a copy of certain health information the Claims Administrator maintains about you such as claims and case or medical management records.
+If the Claims Administrator maintains your health information electronically, you will have the right to request that the Claims Administrator send a copy of your health information in an electronic format to you.
 You can also request that we provide a copy of your information to a third party that you identify.
 In some cases, you may receive a summary of this health information.
 You must make a written request to inspect and copy your health information or have your information sent to a third party.
 Mail your request to the address listed below.
 In certain limited circumstances, the Claims Administrator may deny your request to inspect and copy your health information.
 If the Claims Administrator denies your request, you may have the right to have the denial reviewed.
 The Claims Administrator may charge a reasonable fee for any copies.